Snoopy2002/MandarinPython/githubreadme.txt

 Planck Law.py plots the radiative power curves for 3 different blackbody radiators at 3 different average temperatures

 Pyfigletprograms.py in conjunction with fontdata.txt allows printing strings in various colors with ascii art.

+Hurricane program displays some hurricane and tornado data in a Tkinter Program Window